 - a.
-Health Services are to develop a policy and procedure (or formally adopt the Department's policy) for managing gifts and benefits to ensure that all gifts/benefits are declared, managed and reported to the chief executive officer, and disclosed in the public register.
+Health Services should develop a policy and procedure (or formally adopt the Department's policy) for managing gifts and benefits to ensure that all gifts/benefits are declared, managed and reported to the Health Service Chief Executive, and disclosed in the public register.
 The minimum requirements and accountabilities provided below are a guide to assist in the development of a policy and procedure. - b.
-Health Services are to communicate the new policy and procedures to staff.
+Health Services should communicate the new policy and procedures to staff.